ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/overview.markdown

     * Valid range: Signed 64-bit integer (-9223372036854775808 to 9223372036854775807)

 * **Number of Counters per document**
-    * There's no external limitation on the number of Counters you may create.
+    * RavenDB doesn't limit the number of Counters you can create.

 * **`HasCounters` Flag**
     * When a Counter is added to a document, RavenDB automatically sets a `HasCounters` Flag in the document's metadata.